2b Image size and resolution

 In Gimp, pull down from top menu Image / Scale Image and change resolution to 72 pixels / inch and dimensions to 7 or 6 wide.
 Your overall file size should now be around 300 kb instead of 38 mb.

-In both Gimp and Photoshop, you’ll export to a file format that can be used on a web site — either jpg or png.
+In both Gimp and Photoshop, you’ll export to a file format that can be used on a web site — png, heic, Webp or jpg. and post it on your portfolio site as 2a.

 Troubleshooting —